 Visit Elephanta Island, just off the coast of Mumbai, to explore some Hindu caves (Photo Credit – Keya Arati)

 Day 4 – Udaipur: Exploring the old city and dinner by the lake

 Udaipur is a charming medieval city on the banks of Lake Pichola, a beautiful mix of lakes, rolling hills, lovely palaces and endearing locals.
 Our overnight bus journey would effectively take us back in time as we explore the old parts of Udaipur the next morning.

 A lovely palace by the lake, a touristy (but very pretty) boat ride that gives you views of the city.

 We will spend most of the first day exploring the popular sites in Udaipur.
-A bunch of them are clustered together and walking distance from one and other and for others we’d use a tuk-tuk.
+A bunch of them are clustered together within walking distance and for others we’d use a tuk-tuk.
 We will end the day with dinner with a beautiful view of the lake.